 Equipment Giving Opportunities

 CEE has five teaching laboratories and a machining, woodworking and welding shop facility.
-We are reequipping and designing our labs with equipment that will allow students to be in full control of their experiments and projects.
-It is important that they get first-hand learning experience designing and producing the experiments and projects.
-Introducing new equipment will make course labs and student team projects a more manageable and effective for our students.
+The School is re-equipping and designing their labs with equipment that will allow students to be in full control of their experiments and projects.
+It is important that students get first-hand learning experience designing and producing the experiments and projects.
+Introducing new equipment will make course labs more manageable and provide effective learning techniques with modern equipment for our students.

 CEE Equipment List

-Below is a list of equipment which would enhance our learning environment.
+Below is a list of equipment which would enhance CEE’s learning environment.
 You can fully support, or make a partial contribution towards any of these items—no gift is too small.
-Please specify the piece of equipment you'd like to support in the "special instructions" box.
+Please specify the piece of equipment you would like to support in the "special instructions" box.

 A document camera is a visual presenter device that allows objects to be displayed to large audiences.
 It is used for real-time image capture and is able to magnify and project the images of actual three-dimensional objects as well as transparencies.

 To be used in the Environmental Processes Teaching Lab, this equipment is used in analytical chemistry for separating and analyzing compounds that can be vaporized without decomposition.
 The gaseous compounds being analyzed interact with the walls of the column, which is coated with a stationary phase.
-A total of four chromatographs is preferred.
+A total of four chromatographs is preferred; one costs $5,700.

 This drill is stronger and more accurate than the 40-year old drill presently in the Bovay Laboratory.
-It would allow lab users to more safely and accurately build testing equipment and specimens, and members of student project teams to more accurately prototype their ideas.
-The Engineers for a Sustainable World (ESW) Automated Composting System, ESW Wind, Hydro Power, Automated Irrigation System, Piezoelectric Generator, and Solar Powered Refrigeration Teams could better connect their turbines to generators and vice versa.
+It would allow lab users to safely and accurately build testing equipment and specimens, to more accurately prototype their ideas.

 Students would benefit from the use of a tool room lathe that has threading capabilities.
 This machine is particularly noted for its accuracy in fabricating precision parts, thus saving time and money, as opposed to purchasing custom made components from an outside vendor.
 Having a tool room lathe would allow student teams to design and fabricate more intricate parts to meet budget restrictions and time constraints.

 Students on the Steel Bridge Team will use the horizontal band saw to cut metal stock accurately and with precision each time.
-This is important factor in building a complete bridge.
+This is important factor in building various types of components.

-CEE Student project teams work with a variety of materials that often needs to be cut.
 The bandsaw produces a uniform cutting action as a result of an evenly distributed tooth load.
-This Bandsaw would be used for woodworking, metalworking, or for cutting a variety of other materials.
+This bandsaw would be used for woodworking, metalworking, or for cutting a variety of other materials.
 They are particularly useful for cutting irregular or curved shapes, but can make straight cuts.

 The Wrist Action Shaker would be a great resource for our students in the environmental teaching laboratory.
 It duplicates the swirling action of hand mixing.
 It defines reliability, versatility, and efficiency of design.
 An adjustment arm controls the amplitude and agitation of shaking from 0 to 15 degrees arc; shaker operates at 385 oscillations per min (+/- 10%).
 The shaker has a built in timer to operate from 1 to 60 min or can be set at continuous operation.